-Shuman to take Joinder seat in Parliament
+Shuman to take joinder seat in Parliament

-Leader of the Liberty & Justice Party (LJP), Lenox Shuman is set to occupy the sole parliamentary seat gained by the tripartite joinder in the elections, the parties have written to notify Chief Elections Officer, Keith Lowenfield.
+Leader of the Liberty and Justice Party (LJP), Lenox Shuman, is set to occupy the sole parliamentary seat gained by the tripartite joinder in the March 2, 2020 election.
+The parties have written to notify Chief Elections Officer (CEO), Keith Lowenfield, in this regard.

-Shuman represents LJP, The New Movement (TNM), and A New and United Guyana (ANUG).
-LJP had gained the highest number of votes, of the three parties, followed by ANUG and then TNM.
+In parliament, Shuman will be representing LJP, The New Movement (TNM), and A New and United Guyana (ANUG)—a joinder which gained 5,214 votes in the election.
+According to a Memorandum of Understanding (MoU) signed among the three parties, the party with the most votes shall first take up the parliamentary seat, followed by the party with the second most and least.

-Aug 06, 2020GAW players in Quarantine in T&T ahead of CPL By Sean Devers This is the eight season of the Caribbean Premier League (CPL) since the inaugural tournament in 2013 and 33 matches will be played...
+Given that the LJP had secured 2,657 votes in the elections, it is the first entitled to sit in parliament, followed by ANUG and TNM.
+LJP maintained that it will not join forces with the People’s Progressive Party/Civic (PPP/C) or the A Partnership for National Unity + Alliance for Change (APNU+AFC)—while also assuring that whoever occupies the seat will work in the interest of the Guyanese people.

+Meanwhile, Shuman was keen to highlight the concerns expressed to the LJP regarding reverting of the Ministry of Indigenous Peoples Affairs to the Ministry of Amerindian Affairs.
+This, according to Shuman, is politically incorrect even as he noted that President Irfaan Ali repeatedly committed to an “inclusive” government, with “adequate” representation from all races and segments of society.

 Aug 06, 2020